EuroProofNet/europroofnet.github.io/_pages/grants.md

 [Accepted STSMs](../accepted_stsms)

-The next deadline for STSM proposals will be in Oct 2022.
+The next deadline for STSM proposals will be in November or December 2022.

 **What is an STSM?**